mercury308/driver-station-2023/README.md

 # Driver Station 2020

- This code is for Team 41's Driver station in the 2019-2020 season.
+ This code is for Team 41's Driver station in the 2019-2020 season. ((edited: reused for the 2023 season))

   **Make sure to read [the dependencies file](dependencies.md)** to install all of the libraries on the appropriate device.